Composr Tutorial: Legal and social responsibilities

 AbuseYou may wish to make rules and policies regarding abuse between members.

 Personality typesAs a community-leader, you should be aware that members of your community may have differing psychologies.
-It is actually likely that in many large online communities you could have users at extreme ends of the spectrum, and therefore you may wish to have policies in place to monitor such users in order to maintain a healthy balance, and protect the more vulnerable users.
+It is actually likely that in many large online communities you could have users at extreme ends of various spectrums, and therefore you may wish to have policies in place to monitor such users in order to maintain a healthy balance, and protect the more vulnerable users.

 With a basic awareness of psychology you may identify issues and be able to help people who may otherwise be isolated (someone very active online may be socially-isolated offline).